Hangry, an Indonesian cloud kitchen startup with plans to become a global F&B company, closes $13M Series A – TechCrunch

-Hangry, an Indonesian cloud kitchen startup that wants to become a global food and beverage company, has raised a $13 million Series A. The round was led by returning investor Alpha JWC Ventures, and included participation from Atlas Pacific Capital, Salt Ventures and Heyokha Brothers.
+Hangry, an Indonesian cloud kitchen startup that wants to become a global food and beverage company, has raised a $13 million Series A. The round was led by returning investor Alpha JWC Ventures and included participation from Atlas Pacific Capital, Salt Ventures and Heyokha Brothers.
 It will be used to increase the number of Hangry’s outlets in Indonesia, including launching its first dine-in restaurants, over the next two years before it enters other countries.

 Along with a previous round of $3 million from Alpha JWC and Sequoia Capital’s Surge program, Hangry’s Series A brings its total funding to $16 million.
 It currently operates about 40 cloud kitchens in Greater Jakarta and Bandung, 34 of which launched in 2020.
 Hangry plans to expand its total outlets to more than 120 this year, including dine-in restaurants.